brnhaze/SQL_Project/cleaning_data.md

  - Chose values to by datatype integer because I did not see any numeric, ratio, etc...
  - large difference in DISTINCT values
 	- sessionqualitydim 1 showed high disproportion of 988 to value 2 of 109
+ - column name can be shortened, e.g., sess_dim

  5. date FROM all_sessions
 - Contained no NULL values but table schema stated null value syntax stated "YES"